alestic/aws-git-backed-static-website/README.md

         "ParameterKey=DomainName,ParameterValue=$domain" \
         "ParameterKey=NotificationEmail,ParameterValue=$email"
     echo region=$region stackname=$stackname

+The above defaults to the Identity transformation plugin.
+You can specify the Hugo static site gerateor plugin by adding these
+parameters:

+        "ParameterKey=GeneratorLambdaFunctionS3Bucket,ParameterValue=run.alestic.com" \
+        "ParameterKey=GeneratorLambdaFunctionS3Key,ParameterValue=lambda/aws-lambda-codepipeline-site-generator-hugo.zip"

 When the stack starts up, two email messages will be sent to the address associated with your domain's registration and one will be